wbyoung/lampie/README.md

 - **Notification priority**
   Display notifications with a predefined priority so that the most important is shown first.
 - **Longer timeframes**
-  Notifications can have a duration longer than the built-in limit of 254 second.
+  Notifications can have durations of any length of time & are not constrained by what the switch firmware supports, i.e. 90 minutes.
 - **State monitoring**
   Entities are created allowing you to tell when notifications are displayed and details about color, effect, duration, etc.
 - **Customized actions**